marcdmd/BVTC-Project/README.md

    Run `python manage.py runserver` inside the new `BVTC-Project` folder to make sure your copied code works.

 4. **Push Your Changes:**
-   Once your code is integrated and working, follow the steps in **Situation C** below to upload it.
+   Once your code is integrated and working, follow the steps in **Situation C (Starting from No. 3)** below to upload it.

 ---